 Not only has iOS (that's the operating system that runs on all iPhones and iPads) become ubiquitous with personal computing since its release, with the device also comes a slew of possible accessories that are needed to pair with the device to get the most out of the technology.
 Read more about the Apple range of products.

-From there the device may also need a screen protector to protect it from scratches.
+From there your iPhone or iPad may also need a screen protector to protect it from scratches.
 These come in either a plastic type material for general scratch protection, or a tempered glass design, that makes the screen extremely resistant to scratches.

-For hands free operation of the iPhone, since speakerphone is not always the best or most convenient option, there is the Bluetooth headset to use in combination with the phone.
+For hands free operation of the iPhone, since speakerphone is not always the best or most convenient option, there is the option of iPhone Bluetooth car kits to use in combination with the phone.
 It uses near field communications technology so there is no need for any wires, unlike a traditional headset.

 Click here to return to the home page.